Natalee777/Documentation-Test-Task-nobl9/README.md

 * Go to your own Github repository and you will see a repository named **writingtest**

 * Click **Code** button in **writingtest** repository to get the HTTP URL

 ![Screenshot Get_Code](https://github.com/Natalee777/Documentation-Test-Task-nobl9/blob/main/GetCode.png)

-*  Run the following command to clone your fork repository:
+*  Run the following command in your MacOS Terminal to clone your fork repository:

 ```$ git clone https://github.com/Natalee777/writingtest.git```